 The 2017 meeting (and its satellite meetings) were covered quite extensively on Twitter.
-My search using a variety of hashtags based on “ismb”, “eccb”, “17” and “2017” retrieved 9052 tweets, which form the basis of this summary at RPubs.
+My search using a variety of hashtags based on “ismb”, “eccb”, “17” and “2017” retrieved 9052 tweets, which form the basis of this summary.
 Code and raw data can be found at Github.

 Usually I just let these reports speak for themselves but in this case, I thought it was worth noting a few points:

 ISMB/ECCB 2017 was tweeted extensively.
 My hashtag search retrieved 9052 tweets (the same search a day or so later – 8414, go figure) and there are sure to be some that were missed.
 July 23 saw more than 2800 tweets and one user tweeted more than 600 times.
 These are large numbers by comparison with many conferences.

 Most of them managed to use the official meeting hashtag – #ismbeccb – but deciding on and sticking with a single hashtag always seems to be an issue.
 Of course, bioinformaticians know that naming things is hard.

 Interesting evening activity.
 Tweets by day and time from conferences generally peak around presentations in the morning and afternoon sessions.
 ISMB/ECCB 2017 also has a couple of days with a large late evening peak.
 Perhaps this relates to an activity, or people gathering their thoughts in their rooms?